stanford-cs149/asst2/README.md

 * Implement a task scheduler that reflects dependencies defined by a task graph
 * Understand workload characteristics to make efficient task scheduling decisions

+We recommend reviewing our [C++ synchronization tutorial](tutorial/README.md) for more information on the synchronization primitives in the C++ standard library.

 ### Wait, I Think I've Done This Before? ###

 You may have already created thread pools and task execution libraries in classes such as CS107 or CS111.